Safe Use of Measuring Tapes

 2–3 Minute Talk Script

-Safe use of measuring tapes is important for construction workers, maintenance crews, and warehouse staff.
-Tape measures look simple but can recoil fast enough to cause injuries.
+Safe use of measuring tapes is important for construction workers, maintenance teams, warehouse employees, and installers.
+The metal edge of a tape measure can be sharp, and uncontrolled recoil can cause cuts or eye injuries.

 Safety Reminders